nobukoba/roothbk/README.md

 - srv2hbk("srv_url","root_file_name"): Download histograms on the THTTPserver into a ROOT file
 - srv2shm("srv_url","shm_name"): Convert histograms on the THTTPserver into a shared memory
 ### Usefull commands: lshm(), shm2dir(), and shms2dir()
  lshm(), shm2dir(), and shms2dir() would be very useful.
-On the RCNP experiments, online histograms are stored in the shared memory by using the analyser Tamii-ana.
+At the RCNP experiments, online histograms are stored in the shared memory by using the analyser Tamii-ana.
 A conventional way to show the histograms is to use PAW as below.
 ```
 $ paw
 ...